venusrb/Fall-Risk-Prediction/README.md

-# **Fall-Risk-Prediction** {font-size: 75;}
+# Fall-Risk-Prediction <font color "red"> {font-size: 75;}

 This is a repository for a fall risk prediction project.
 I propose a machine learning algorithm that can predict risk of fall with hig sensitivity to what an experienced geriatrician can do.
 This would eventually enhance the cumbersome and time-consuming process of fall risk screening currently used in clinics to detect older adults at increased risk of fall.

 # Overview
-This project includes 4 main tasks: data collection and aquisition, statistical analysis, machine learning application, and feature representation.
-The implemntation Python code, the **results** and conclusions of each task are disscussed and they are illustrated with some visualizations.
+This project includes 4 main tasks:

 - Data Collection

+- Statistical Analysis

 - Machine Learning Application
   - Data Preprocessing